What is culture?

 For luxury brands, it’s not about how much they can sell, but to whom, and how much meaning they can infuse into every interaction.
 In a world where convenience dominates, luxury’s allure lies in the opposite: the time, effort, and story behind each product, and the sense that true luxury is a privilege earned, not just bought.

-The concept of minimalism is to eliminate all unnecessary elements and achieve simplicity, as Ludwig Mies van der Rohe, a director of the Bauhaus, famously said, “Less is more”.
+as Ludwig Mies van der Rohe, a director of the Bauhaus, famously said, “Less is more”.

 Minimalism

-Minimalism is an art movement that takes its origin from the Frankfurt School in Germany and has since become a dominant style in various fields of art and design.
+Minimalism, in the European view, is an art movement that takes its origin from the Frankfurt School in Germany and has since become a dominant style in various fields of art and design.
 The term minimalist often colloquially refers to anything spare or stripped to its essentials.

 So, why has minimalism been taking over in the design world?